We make sure you’re in compliance with regulations on both state and federal level.

 To complicate matters further, the same business activity may be regulated by multiple government agencies; while a company may work to meet the standards of one, it may be unaware that it does not meet the standards of the other.
 For example, both the Internal Revenue Service and the Department of Labor have rules distinguishing Independent Contractors from employees.
 However, their determinations are distinct from one another, and the conclusion of one agency is not binding on the other.
 So a business which may think it is in the clear for meeting the requirements of the IRS concerning independent contractors may not be in the clear in the eyes of the DOL.

-While the United States is one of the greatest markets for business in the world, it is a market that is ripe with overlapping regulations.
 Atom Law Group has helped clients both become aware of inadvertent violations and expeditiously bring them into compliance.
 We routinely advise clients who seek guidance on relevant regulations they are subject to, prior to engaging in planned activities.
 Furthermore, we routinely represents clients in disputes with government agencies when accused of either false reporting or failure to comply.